arrebagrove/XamarinForms-MasterDetailPage-Recipe/README.md

-# XamarinForms-MasterDetailPage-Recipe
+# Xamarin.Forms-MasterDetailPage-Recipe
-This is a MasterDetailPage Navigation recipe for Xamarin.Forms
+This is a MasterDetailPage Navigation recipe for Xamarin.Forms iOS and Android solutions included.